 According to research undertaken in the region, most Chinese search users spend their time researching their leisure or entertainment needs.
 79.7% of them use the search function when looking for movies, music, books or games and 70% of those users are searching whilst shopping, working or studying.
 An increase in search traffic has also been linked to what’s happening in the world around these users.
 When a big news item or hot discussion topic breaks, these individuals head to search engine sites to find out more.

-But what are these internet users using to search the web?
+But what are these internet users using to search the web; what is China Search Engine Marketing?
 As we mentioned previously, Google is almost non-existent in China.
 Three key players dominate the Chinese search engine market: Baidu, 360 (also known as haosou) and Sogou have respectively a 55%, 29% and 14% market share (by search volume in 2015) in the region.

 Baidu is the most popular search engine for both advertisers and consumers and has held the number 1 spot for quite some time.
 For the Q3 2015, Baidu’s revenue was RMB 18.4 billion; representing a 36% yearly increase.
 Mobile revenue made up 54% of their total income, a 17% increase from 2014.
 Baidu is one of the three Chinese internet giants, also known as BAT (i.e. Baidu, Alibaba and Tencent).